 - BC6.381 The IASB acknowledged that the total comprehensive income across periods will be distorted because the gain or loss on the hedging instrument during the period of the cash flow hedge is recognised in other comprehensive income, whereas the cumulative hedging gain or loss that is removed from the cash flow hedge reserve (ie from equity) and directly applied to the subsequently recognised non-financial item does not affect other comprehensive income.
 The IASB considered that one type of distortion of other comprehensive income was inevitable (ie either in the period of the basis adjustment or over the total period) and hence there was a trade-off.
-The IASB concluded that, on balance, the effect of a reclassification adjustment in the period of the basis adjustment would be more misleading than the effect over the total period of not using a reclassification adjustment. - BC6.382 The IASB retained its original decision when deliberating its Exposure Draft.
+The IASB concluded that, on balance, the effect of a reclassification adjustment in the period of not using a reclassification adjustment. - BC6.382 The IASB retained its original decision when deliberating its Exposure Draft.